-Significant non-cash transactions for the period ended June 30, 2022 included:
+Significant non-cash transactions for the year ended June 30, 2023, included:

-- a) A balance of \$882,687 included in exploration and evaluation assets relating to accounts payable and accrued liabilities. - b) Pursuant to the exercise of stock options, the Company transferred \$107,747 to share capital from share-based payment reserve. - c) Pursuant to the exercise of compensation option units, the Company transferred \$7,670 to share capital from share-based payment reserve. - d) Pursuant to the settlement of other compensatory awards, the Company transferred \$186,806 to share capital from share-based payment reserve. - e) Depreciation of \$39,078 was capitalized to exploration and evaluation assets.
+- a) A balance of \$669,389 included in exploration and evaluation assets relating to accounts payable and accrued liabilities. - b) Pursuant to the settlement of other compensatory awards, the Company transferred \$162,682 to share capital from share-based payment reserve. - c) Issuance of 354,104 common shares to settle debt of \$109,204. - d) Depreciation of \$55,650 was capitalized to exploration and evaluation assets.

-Significant non-cash transactions for the year ended June 30, 2021 included:
+Significant non-cash transactions for the year ended June 30, 2022, included: